camjc/baseline-test/README.md

 You can also give it a container so that it only looks at part of a page.

 You can call Baseline Test directly in the console using BaselineTest.check(" css selector ");

+Let me know if you find this useful.